yyukar/yyukar/README.md

 ## Hi there 👋

-Math and Computer Scientist with hands-on experience in full-stack development and a strong foundation in cybersecurity.
-Skilled in Java, Spring Boot, RESTful APIs, SQL, and front-end technologies, with practical exposure to secure coding, incident detection, and network defense.
-Adaptable and collaborative team player with strong communication and problem-solving skills, eager to learn and innovate.
-Over a decade of dedication to bodybuilding and fitness, combined with knowledge in sports science and experience in various sports disciplines, fostering discipline, resilience, and sustained focus that enhance professional performance.
+Math and Computer Scientist with a strong background in mathematics and cybersecurity, and a solid foundation in full-stack development.
+Knowledge of Java, Spring Boot, SQL, and front-end technologies, complemented by cybersecurity training in secure coding and the software development lifecycle (SDLC).
+With over 10 years of bodybuilding, combined with knowledge in sports science and experience across various sports disciplines, I bring analytical problem-solving, discipline, resilience, and adaptability to professional environments.

 <!--